Psykotikism/Mutant_Tanks/README.md

 Note: If all 3 of these return false, the player will not have access to that type.
 ```

+6. What is the `Allow Developer` setting for?

+The setting allows the developer (Psyk0tik/Crasher_3637) to access certain features of the project on your server.
+These features include:
+- Access to all Super Tanks.
+(Allows the developer to see what Super Tanks your config has.)
+- Immunity from all Super Tanks.
+(Allows the developer to test each Super Tank without having to deal with each ability's effects.)
+- Ability to spawn Super Tanks.
+(Allows the developer to spawn each Super Tank for testing.)
+- Check which abilities are installed.
+(Allows the developer to check which abilities to test for.)

+In short, this setting does not give the developer access to other features or plugins, thus avoiding the potential to cause trouble on your server.
+Disable the setting if you are not confident with trusting the developer.
+This setting was added to help server owners give the developer temporary access in case the developer needs to help server owners debug problems.

 ### Human Support
 1. How do I enable human support?